PedroBocos/PedroBocos/README.md

-- 👋 Hi, I’m @PedroBocos, brazillian, 22 y.o.
+- 👋 Hi, I’m @PedroBocos, brazillian
 - 👀 I’m interested in interested in learning from more experienced devs and exchanging experiences with beginners like me.
 - 🌱 I’m currently learning python, SQL, java, javascript... just the basic for now.
 - 💞️ I’m looking to collaborate on projects for beginners
-- 📫 How to reach me: @  => pedrocbocos@gmail.com

 <!---
 PedroBocos/PedroBocos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.